 Design by Andreas Lund, Flemming Højfeldt & Per Weiss 2004

-Right now there is a fantastic opportunity to re-experience Verner Panton's unique universe at Trapholt museum in Kolding, Denmark – as the exhibition VERNER PANTON – COLOURING A NEW WORLD has been created for everyone to enjoy.
+For a hole year there was a fantastic opportunity to re-experience Verner Panton's unique universe at Trapholt museum in Kolding, Denmark – as the exhibition VERNER PANTON – COLOURING A NEW WORLD has been created for everyone to enjoy.

-The installation Light and Colour, which Panton originally created for an exhibition at Trapholt in 1998, takes visitors through eight rooms, each with their own colour scheme.
-The result is a magnificent, sensual experience that draws your attention to the physical effect each colour has on your mood and well-being.
+The installation Light and Colour, which Panton originally created for an exhibition at Trapholt in 1998, took visitors through eight rooms, each with their own colour scheme.
+The result was a magnificent, sensual experience that drew your attention to the physical effect each colour has on your mood and well-being.